qoderpurnanand/Swan-Documentation/Systems/BankNifty Straddles/readme.md

 - These are performed for Monthly LONG
 ### 5. Adjustments - Premium Neutral
 - Squaring off the existing position when underlying(BankNifty) crosses the trigger on either side and opening Strikes worth the same premium, on the same day.
-- For example, we square off a straddle at a total premium of 100,
+- For example, we open a straddle aving a total premium of 200 and after the trigger is hit, we square it off at a total premium of 100,
-- We Short a CALL strike going at a premium closest to 50 (100/2),
+- While adjusting, we Short a CALL strike going at a premium closest to 50 (100/2),
 - Similarly, We Short a PUT strike going at a premium closest to 50 (100/2).
 - The idea is to collect the premium missed out on when shifting.
 - These are performed for Weekly SHORT